SudoForkBomb/Storefront-Backend/README.md

 - SALT_ROUNDS
 - TOKEN_SECRET

+### PostgresSQL Database

+You will need to create our databases outside of the project initially.\
+Start your postgres service, then login using the command 'psql postgres'.\
+Once logged, run the following command to create the database.
+'CREATE DATABASE storefront_db_dev;'\
+Now we can use db-migrate to create our tables using the migrations.
+Run 'db-migrate up'\
+**Make sure you've set up your .env and database.json files first or you will run into issues creating and running the database.**\

 ### Docker

 The database can be created and run using the command 'docker compose up -d', within the project directory, to create a new Postgres database using the docker-compose.yml.\